 Colorectal adenoma is considered the middle stage between normal status and cancer; therefore, our study focused on identifying and comparing the differences in DNA methylation patterns among normal, pre-cancerous, and cancerous colorectal tissues.
 IPA enrichment analysis of hyper-DMRs identified in very early stage cancers selected Ethanol degradation II as the top term for functional impact, in which ADHFE1 and ACSS3 were hit.
 Intense early changes in DNA methylation patterns at the promotor region of these genes supports their potential use as adenoma biomarker.
 It is known that ADHFE1 encodes for hydroxyacid-oxoacid transhydrogenase which is responsible for the oxidation of 4-hydroxybutyrate in mammalian tissues [35].
 Some studies have also reported that the gene is associated with cell proliferation and differentiation [35-37].
 In CRC tissue, ADHFE1 is hyper-methylated in the promoter region corresponding to down-regulation of expression that may facilitate tumor growth [37].
 Our results suggest that the DNA methylation of the ADHFE1 promoter is a potential biomarker for distinguishing colorectal adenoma and cancer from normal tissue.

-[38][39]The better preference than SEPT9 at tissue level made it a promising liquid biopsy biomarker for CRC.
-Further efforts with a larger, more diverse sample population is needed to validate the predictive efficacy of this biomarker at cfDNA.[40]
+As the only FDA-approved liquid biopsy marker for DNA methylation, SEPT9 has been applied for colon cancers screening [38].
+Actually the detection signal of SEPT9 has been shown to be more distinguishable in tissues than at cfDNA samples [39].
+The better performance of ADHFE1 than SEPT9 at tissue level made it a promising liquid biopsy biomarker for CRC.
+Further efforts with a larger, more diverse sample population is needed to validate the predictive efficacy of this biomarker at cfDNA.

+In addition, a recent study found a promising biomarker cg10673833 which distinguished tumor patients from healthy people by cfDNA [40].
+However, the methylation level of this marker showed only a slight upward trend from normal tissues to adenoma and cancer, in our samples as well as in public data.
+In view of the very low methylation of cg10673833 in blood, most likely its detection of cancer was mainly due to largely increased metabolism of the tumor tissue that caused increased shedding of ctDNA.
+Comparing with cg10673833, the better discrimination of normal to adenoma and cancer by ADHFE1 raises a great potential for this candidate as a methylation marker to indicate pathological changes.

+Besides ADHFE1, we obtained a group of 209 hyper-methylated DMSs in our LGA samples.
+For their potential being candidates of methylation markers, we examined these sites in 656 cases of whole blood from GEO.
+As shown in the heatmap of Figure S7, 207 out of 209 sites showed their low methylation level as 0.3 in average, implying the potential of these sites deserving further investigation for early diagnosis.

 Conclusions

 Adenoma samples are perfect proxy for colorectal carcinoma early biomarker identification.
 Our study focused on early benign adenoma, in order to get the earliest clue to detect colorectal disease.
 DNA methylation is a promising biomarker for cancer diagnosis and surveillance for its tissue specificity and robustness.
-We established the DNA methylation landscape of LGA and HGA and noted the hypermethylated peak has a regular decrease companied with disease procession.
+We established the DNA methylation landscape of LGA and HGA and noted the hyper-methylated peak has a regular decrease companied with disease procession.
 Furthermore, we found the development of adenoma is associated with functions of nervous system, while the initiation of the adenoma is more associated with cell biological functions.
 Another relatively independent work was based on the precious finding in LGA, in which we found ADHFE1 is a potential early diagnosis biomarker of colorectal carcinoma and adenoma.
 833 samples from the public database strongly support the gene is a promising biomarker.

 Methods